paultristanwagner/satisfiability-checking/README.md

 # Satisfiability checking

-This project is supposed to be a practice environment to implement algorithms related to satisfiability checking.
+Command line tool for SAT solving, SMT solving in various theories, and other algorithms related to satisfiability checking.

 The techniques used here are introduced in the RWTH University lecture '[Satisfiability checking](https://ths.rwth-aachen.de/teaching/winter-term-2021-2022/lecture-satisfiability-checking/)' by Prof. Dr. Erika Ábrahám.